- 1) The issue

 Here’s a direct summary:

-No subsidy may be allocated by a Community WITHOUT a counterpart in ownership shares in the supported Company.
+No grant may be awarded by a Community WITHOUT a counterpart in shares of ownership of the supported Enterprise.

 For the core of the principle is this.
 No subsidy should be made by a Community (in the sense used in COOPERACTIVE ASSET, i.e. legal representation of the citizens of a geographical area such as a town hall, general council, regional council, the State, etc.) to the extent that the Community is not the legal representative of the citizens of that area. ) without taking a stake in the Capital or shares of the supported enterprise.
 And this participation can be fully commensurate with the capital injected via the subsidy.
 Because that is what it is all about.
 The subsidy is like the contribution of new capital to the company.
 It is the equivalent of the arrival of new investors.
 Except that these new investors are in fact everyone, it is the Community.